postsent/postsent.github.io/_posts/jeykll/2021-12-12-Jekyll-exp.md

 [CDN - cloudfare](https://monkeywie.cn/archives/)
 [A similar platform to Github that is faster there](https://blog.csdn.net/qq_36759224/article/details/100879609)

+2021-12-27

+vscode allows collapsible based on different heading which is really convenitent for large content.

 # More

 1. Go through the configuration site